 IA 295.
 Internship in International Affairs.
-A planned program of work with an approved agency such as the United Nations, governmental embassy, international business or local/state government operation.
+Planned program of work with an approved agency such as the United Nations, governmental embassy, international business or local/state government operation.
 Prerequisite: Permission of Graduate Coordinator.
 Graded Credit/No Credit.
 1-6 units.

 IA 299.
 Special Problems.
 Independent research.
 Note: Open only to International Affairs graduate students.
-Graded Credit/ No Credit.
+Graded Credit/No Credit.
 1-3 units.

 IA 500.
 Culminating Experience.
-Credit given upon successful completion of the thesis or project.
-Note: Open only to the graduate student who has advanced to candidacy in International Affairs.
+Completion of the thesis or project approved for the Master's degree.
+Note: Advanced to candidacy in International Affairs.
 Graded Credit/No Credit.
 3 units.